fork-commit-merge/fork-commit-merge/README.md

 git switch -c fix-issue
 ```

+**Note: We recommend to always create new branch with each Issue you solve!
+Otherwise the pull requests will get too large and there could be possible merge conflicts.**

 ## Tasks

 We present several tasks for different languages, libraries and frameworks with varying difficulty.